Esheshwari/clinical_trial_env/README.md

 - Hard: 0.3–0.5

 ## Deployment
-Deployed on Hugging Face Spaces at [your-space-url].
+Deployed on Hugging Face Spaces at [https://huggingface.co/spaces/Esheshwari/clinical-trial-env].
 Containerized with Dockerfile, responds to reset() and step() calls.